Mola tecta: Distribution

 Discovered on a beach near Christchurch, New Zealand, in 2014, the hoodwinker sunfish was the first new species of sunfish to be identified in 130 years.
 It is thought to live primarily in the Southern Hemisphere and has been found in waters off New Zealand, Australia, South Africa, and Chile.
 There are, however, multiple recorded cases of it being found in the Northern Hemisphere, such as one (previously thought to be a Mola mola) in Ameland in the Netherlands in 1889 and a 7-foot (2.1 m) specimen that washed up near Santa Barbara, California, in 2019.
+A couple more recent cases include one 2021 finding in Arcata, California, and another in the same place only 5 years later, in 2026.
 Mola alexandrini, another Mola species, has been found in the Southern Pacific.
 Mola mola, in comparison, is the most widespread species and has been found in all the major oceans except for the polar area.